Goal.com

 2Lizbeth Ovalle (Tigres to Orlando Pride)

 Smith's move to Arsenal held the world-record for a women's transfer for little over a month, before the Orlando Pride paid an even greater fee to secure the services of Mexico sensation Ovalle in August 2025.
 The 25-year-old had previously been linked with every top club in Europe - with all of Barcelona, Manchester City, Manchester United, Chelsea, Arsenal, Real Madrid and Wolfsburg interested after her outstanding exploits with Tigres.
-However, the next chapter of her career will instead take place in the U.S, as she has signed for the reigning NWSL champions for a world-record fee of $1.5m (£1.1m).
+However, the next chapter of her career will instead take place in the U.S, after she signed for the reigning NWSL champions for a world-record fee of $1.5m (£1.1m).

-• Grace Geyoro PSG Women 2024-25Getty Images
+• Grace Geyoro London City Lionesses 2025-26Getty Images

 1Grace Geyoro (PSG to London City Lionesses)